-EMC Corporation (NYSE:EMC) reported first-quarter 2015 financial results.
-Consolidated first-quarter revenue was $5.6 billion, up 2% year over year and up 6% on a constant currency basis.
-GAAP earnings per weighted average diluted share was $0.13, down 32% year over year.
-Non-GAAP1 earnings per weighted average diluted share was $0.31, down 11% compared with the year-ago quarter.
+EMC Corporation (NYSE:EMC) today reported second-quarter 2015 financial results.
+Consolidated second-quarter GAAP revenue was $6 billion, up 2% year over year.
+GAAP revenue was reduced by the amount of a VMware settlement with the DOJ and the GSA, which was entered into and paid in cash by VMware in the second quarter.
+Consolidated second-quarter non-GAAP1 revenue was $6.1 billion, up 3% year over year and up 8% on a constant currency basis2.
+GAAP earnings per weighted average diluted share was $0.25, down 11% year over year.
+Non-GAAP1 earnings per weighted average diluted share was $0.43, flat compared with the year-ago quarter.

-EMC generated $1.1 billion in operating cash flow and $755 million in free cash flow2 in the first quarter, and ended the quarter with $13.5 billion in cash and investments.
-The company repurchased approximately $1.5 billion worth of its common stock in the first quarter and returned approximately $230 million to shareholders via a quarterly dividend.
+EMC generated $1 billion in operating cash flow and $647 million in free cash flow3 in the second quarter, and ended the quarter with $14.8 billion in cash and investments.
+EMC repurchased approximately $2 billion worth of its common stock year-to-date and returned $225 million to shareholders in the second quarter via a quarterly dividend.

-- Revenue up 2% year over year, up 6% on a constant currency basis
+- GAAP revenue up 2% year over year, non-GAAP revenue up 3% (up 8% on a constant currency basis) year over year

-1 Items excluded from the non-GAAP results for the first quarters of 2015 and 2014 are amounts relating to stock-based compensation expense, intangible asset amortization, restructuring charges, acquisition and other related charges and VMware litigation and other contingencies.
-A benefit of the U.S. research and development (“R&D”) tax credit for the first quarters of 2015 and 2014 is included in the non-GAAP results for the first quarters of 2015 and 2014 as if the credit had been enacted.
+1 Items excluded from the non-GAAP results for the second quarters of 2015 and 2014 are amounts relating to stock-based compensation expense, intangible asset amortization, restructuring charges, acquisition and other related charges, a fair value adjustment on asset held for sale, the VMware GSA settlement, a gain on previously held interests in strategic investments, an impairment of strategic investment and VMware litigation and other contingencies.
+A benefit of the U.S. research and development (“R&D”) tax credit for the second quarters of 2015 and 2014 is included in the non-GAAP results for the second quarters of 2015 and 2014 as if the credit had been enacted.
 See attached schedules for GAAP to non-GAAP reconciliations.

-2 Free cash flow is a non-GAAP financial measure which is defined as net cash provided by operating activities, less additions to property, plant and equipment and capitalized software development costs.
-See attached schedules for a reconciliation of net cash provided by operating activities to free cash flow for the three months ended March 31, 2015 and 2014 and for the full year 2015 business outlook.
+3 Free cash flow is a non-GAAP financial measure which is defined as net cash provided by operating activities, less additions to property, plant and equipment and capitalized software development costs.
+See attached schedules for a reconciliation of net cash provided by operating activities to free cash flow for the three and six months ended June 30, 2015 and 2014 and for the full year 2015 business outlook.